mattermost/docs/source/playbooks/customize-a-playbook.rst

    - To edit the playbook directly select the actions menu next to the playbook name, then select **Edit**.
    - To access the playbook dashboard, select the hyperlinked playbook name.

+4. Select the **Outline** tab.
-4. Configure the playbook the same way a playbook is created or edited.
+5. Configure the playbook the same way a playbook is created or edited.

 Make checklists
 ----------------